 - Always perform multiple signal strength tests moving the antenna to different positions (please see below for description of signal strength test results). - When performing Signal Strength Tests ensure that the chamber lid/cabinet door is in as close to normally closed position as possible to ensure an accurate result. - Deploy the antenna as close to the surface as practically possible, especially when installing in a large chamber. - If the device is installed in an underground chamber consider, where possible, locating the antenna in a secure position outside the chamber. - Ensure that the antenna connector is in good condition and correctly tightened (finger-tight is not sufficient for the type of connectors used).
-Adequate tightening of the connector reduces the risk of water ingress and thereby signal attenuation as a result of changes in impedance. - Never attempt to modify the dielectric seal of the antenna connector, it is designed to keep moisture away from conducting parts which lead to corrosion and attenuation. - Consider using secondary environmental protection for the antenna connector such as self-amalgamating tape. - If a logger is installed in a chamber that is likely to flood (e.g. an Atlantic Plastics chamber), position the logger upside-down in the chamber to avoid unnecessarily submerging the antenna connector. - Use the shortest possible antenna lead and ensure that there are no kinks or tight radius bends in the cable.
-A kinked cable can cause signal loss. - Where long transmission leads are required, consider using a low-loss alternative to corrugated copper cables, e.g. Times Microwave white braided coaxial cable. - The signal emitted from any antenna submerged under water will be significantly attenuated; place the antenna in a location where it will not become submerged. - Always ensure that the latest firmware is installed in the device.
+Adequate tightening of the connector reduces the risk of water ingress and thereby signal attenuation as a result of changes in impedance. - Never attempt to modify the dielectric seal of the antenna connector, it is designed to keep moisture away from conducting parts which lead to corrosion and attenuation. - Consider using secondary environmental protection for the antenna connector such as self-amalgamating tape. - If a logger is installed in a chamber that is likely to flood (e.g. an Atlantic Plastics chamber), position the logger upside-down in the chamber to avoid unnecessarily submerging the antenna connector. - Use the shortest possible antenna lead. - Where long transmission leads are required, consider using a low-loss alternative to corrugated copper cables, e.g. Times Microwave white braided coaxial cable. - The signal emitted from any antenna submerged under water will be significantly attenuated; place the antenna in a location where it will not become submerged. - Always ensure that the latest firmware is installed in the device.